-This Easy Thai Yellow Curry Paste Recipe is bursting with fresh flavors and warm, rich spices.
-You can whip this up inside of twenty minutes and use it in dozens of different recipes.
-Though it includes many ingredients, it truly is an easy curry paste recipe.
-I’m so very excited to share this easy curry paste recipe with you.
-Yes, you!
+This Yellow Curry Paste recipe bursts with fresh flavors and warm, rich spices.
+You can whip this up inside of twenty minutes and use it to flavor dozens of different dishes.
+With layers of fresh produce and dry warming spices, this yellow curry paste makes all sorts of dishes explode with flavor.

 What is curry paste?